filodb/FiloDB/doc/sorted_chunk_merge.md

 ### Columnar Chunking Defined

 * The dataset is divided into partitions.
 A single partition must fit entirely into one node.
 One node will probably contain many partitions.
-* There is a **primary key**, which must be linearizable and divisible into equal **segments**.
-For example, if the primary key is timestamp, one segment might be 10 seconds of data.
+* There is a **sort key**, which must be linearizable and divisible into equal **segments**.
+For example, if the sort key is timestamp, one segment might be 10 seconds of data.
-* Within a single partition, the storage engine (say Cassandra) is responsible for keeping the segments in primary key sort order.
+* Within a single partition, the storage engine (say Cassandra) is responsible for keeping the segments in sort key sort order.
 * Within a single segment, for a single column, the data is grouped into columnar chunks.
-Each chunk is not aware of the primary key, it just knows it has data for a single column as a binary vector.
+Each chunk is not aware of the sort key, it just knows it has data for a single column as a binary vector.
 The chunk is the smallest unit of data read or written.

 ### Index Writes Within a Segment